Types of Mortgages Offered in Charleston, SC

 VA (Veteran Affairs) is a loan program offered for Veterans and their spouses.
 This loan allows the borrower to borrow 100% of the home’s value in the loan.
 While there will be closing costs, there is no down payment required.

 Part of purchasing a home is finding the right financing.
 Your lender will talk you through your options.
-If you have not already spoken to a lender, or if you need a referral, your real estate agent is a great resource for you.
+If you have not already spoken to a lender, or if you need a referral, our real estate agents are a great resource for you.